Cloth Nappy and Reusable Sanitary Product Rebate

 Why make the switch?

-Reusable cloth nappies provide an alternative that is kinder on the planet and your hip pocket.
+Reusable cloth nappies are kinder on the planet and your hip pocket.

-On average, a child requires 6000 disposable nappies from birth to toilet training compared to 24 cloth.
+On average, a child requires 6000 disposable nappies from birth to toilet training.
+In the same timeframe, only 24 cloth nappies are needed.

-Whilst the initial outlay for cloth is more expensive than disposables, conservative estimates place cloth as $2000 cheaper than disposables per child.
-The savings are even higher if the cloth is used with subsequent children or the family purchases second hand.
-Details on the economy of cloth vs disposables and a guide to cloth on a budget can be found on the Clean Cloth Nappies website.
+The initial cost for cloth is more expensive than disposables.
+But conservative estimates place cloth as $2000 cheaper than disposables per child.
+The savings are even higher if the cloth nappies are used with future children.
+More information can be found on the Clean Cloth Nappies website.

-Families do not need to commit to full time cloth or compostables to make a difference; substituting just 1 nappy per day will divert over 1000 disposable nappies from landfill in the child's lifetime.
+You don't need to commit to only using cloth or compostables to make a difference.
+You can replace one disposable nappy a day with a cloth nappy.
+This can can divert 1000 disposable nappies from landfill in the child's lifetime.

 No tricky folds or safety pins

-Cloth nappies have evolved dramatically over the years from basic towelling squares to 'Modern Cloth Nappies' (MCN's) which are easy to use and wash, very absorbent and tend to feature stylish designs.
+Cloth nappies have evolved a lot over the years.
+In the past they were basic towelling squares.
+Now there are 'Modern Cloth Nappies' (MCNs) which are easy to use and wash, and very absorbent. and tend to feature stylish designs.

 What about compostable disposables?

 Compostable nappies are another excellent alternative to regular disposables.
-Compostables provide the convenience and function of disposables but are more sustainable when disposed of correctly and composted via an industrial composting facility.
+Compostables provide the convenience of disposables, but are more sustainable.

-Certified compostable nappies can be composted via the City's FOGO bins.
-Acceptable nappies must be certified to one of the following standards: AS 5810, AS 4736, ASTM D6400, and EN13432.
+Certified compostable nappies can go in your FOGO wheelie bin.
+Acceptable nappies must be certified to one of the following standards:

-Buyers beware of 'green washing', not every nappy that claims to be sustainable is genuinely compostable and unsuitable products will contaminate loads.
-Eenees produce compostable nappies that are compliant with the City's regulations and are acceptable in Hobart FOGO bins.
+Please note: not every nappy that claims to be sustainable is compostable.
+Unsuitable products will contaminate loads of FOGO.
+Eenees are an example of nappies that are acceptable in Hobart FOGO bins.

 Low waste menstrual products

-Rethink Waste Tasmania have created a fact sheet regarding low waste menstrual products, including re-usable cloth pads, re-usable period underwear and re-usable menstrual cups.
+Rethink Waste Tasmania have created a fact sheet about low waste menstrual products, including:

 Low Waste Menstrual Products Fact Sheet(PDF, 598KB)